 Do you eat breakfast?
 I’m not talking about eating something on the fly, while driving the kids to school or trying to get to work on time.
 I mean, do you actually sit down and eat breakfast?
 I admit, I am guilty of this most days.
-I try and get something hearty in my body in the morning, because I know eating healthy recipes it affects how I feel the rest of the day.
-Next time, why not try this Power Granola Breakfast recipe before you leave in the morning, or at least make it up so you can eat it as soon as you are done with the morning rush.
+I try and get something hearty in my body in the morning, because I know it affects how I feel the rest of the day.
+Next time, why not try this Granola Recipe before you leave in the morning, or at least make it up so you can eat it as soon as you are done with the morning rush.
 If it’s sitting there, you are more likely to eat it, right?
 Now, I’m not a yogurt person, but I will definitely swap it out with milk or almond milk!

 I know what you are probably thinking – who in the world doesn’t like yogurt?!
 But, it’s true, I just can’t stand it.
 The texture is weird for me and I just don’t like it.
 I don’t even like it in smoothies, unfortunately.
 I know how healthy yogurt is, too!
 Dairy issues aside, yogurt has a lot of benefits.